 Principles and Values

-Guided by the principles of Education, Performances and Partnerships, Fuse Theatre projects create awareness for some of the most pressing social issues affecting our community today and, through its partnerships and presentation of works, provide a stage for individuals and communities to discuss and empower social change.
+Guided by the principles of Education, Performances, and Partnerships, Fuse Theatre projects create awareness for some of the most pressing social issues affecting our community today.
+Through partnerships and presentation of works, Fuse provides a stage for individuals and communities to discuss and empower social change.

 Meet The Sparks

-Chelsea is Co-Artistic Director, Tour Project Manager, and a SPARKS member at Fuse Theatre.
+Chelsea is a SPARKS member at Fuse Theatre.
 In 2011, she graduated with her BA in Theatre, Dance, and Performance Studies from UC Berkeley.
 After working with theatre companies all over the country, she went back to school where she received her MA in Theatre Education and Theatre in Communities with an emphasis in theatre for social change from Emerson College in 2017.
 While at Emerson, she became Chair for the Theatre Education Graduate Association, where she produced many social justice plays and created theatre festivals and workshops for her graduate department.
-After graduate school, she directed and produced many productions all over the country, and she currently lives in Riverside, CA where she worked as the Producer for Riverside Children’s Theatre, a non-profit theatre organization for children in grades K through 8th grade, alongside being a lecturer in the Theatre Arts Department at CSU San Bernardino.
+After graduate school, she directed and produced many productions all over the country.
 She is also a playwright and performer.
-Her new play, What We Remember, was produced in digital format in December 2020.
+Her new play, What We Remember, was produced in digital format in December 2020 and was presented at the 2022 American Alliance for Theatre and Education Conference.

 Christina is a performer, actor, singer, playwright, and lover of the arts.
-Her past credits include the role of Rosa Perez in Fuse Theatre’s touring production of Cinderella Eats Rice and Beans, costume designer for the 2019 Redwood City Play Festival partnership with Fuse Theatre and Dragon Theatre, and is currently developing a new play for youth about gun violence with Fuse Theatre.
+Her past credits include the role of Rosa Perez in Fuse Theatre’s touring production of Cinderella Eats Rice and Beans and costume designer for the 2019 Redwood City Play Festival partnership with Fuse Theatre and Dragon Theatre.
+Christina is currently developing a new play for youth about gun violence with Fuse Theatre.
 When she is not wearing one of her many artistic hats, she is taking care of her jungle of houseplants, upcycling discarded furniture she finds on the side of the road, and spending time with her rescued chihuahua-mix, Audio Hamilton.

 Cleo is the Graphic Designer and a SPARKS member at Fuse Theatre.
 She holds a BFA in Web Design + New Media from Academy of Art University.
 She has been interested in theatre since high school where she was a member of the backstage tech crew and stage artist.
 She’s a creative soul with a mission to generate awesome projects that are beautifully crafted, filled with passion, and are engaging for anyone.
 Cleo is inspired by positive messages, kind people, happy house plants, and powerful women.
 When she’s not at her desk, you’ll find her exploring the neighborhoods of Los Angeles or cuddling up with her orange tabby kitty, Fry. @designby.cleo

 Elana is a Bay Area-born actor and creative with a big spot in her heart for art and people.
 These passions led her to UCLA, where she graduated with her BA in Theatre.
-She is proud to have served as the Director of Education and Outreach for The Shakespeare Company at UCLA and has been using her quarantine time to continue teaching and encouraging young artists in the virtual world.
-She is constantly moved by the connective power of theater, and she is excited to build community and make meaningful, accessible art with the Fuse team as a SPARKS Member.
+She is proud to have served as the Director of Education and Outreach for The Shakespeare Company at UCLA and used her quarantine time to continue teaching and encouraging young artists in the virtual world.
+She is constantly moved by the connective power of theater, and she is excited to build community and make meaningful, accessible art with the Fuse team as a SPARKS Member and Operations Team Member.

 J. Adan Ruiz